TLESORT/State-Representation-Learning-An-Overview/README.md

 ## Assessment problematique

-The assessment objectif is to give a quantitative value which estimate the quality of a representation.
+The objective of WHAT? assessment?** is to give a quantitative value which estimates the quality of a representation.
 In the context of representation learning this can be harder than expected.
 The assessment should show if the representaiotn we learned is conform to what we expect.<br>
 Do we expect something in particular?<br>
 What can we assume other that the information hold by the representation? <- the neighborhood!<br>
 and then what tool can we use?<br>